spryker-sdk/sdk/README.md

 ## Extending the SDK capabilities

-Pleaser refer to the [development documentation](./docs/development.md) for further information on how to extend the SDK.
+Pleaser refer to the [extension documentation](./docs/extending_the_sdk.md) for further information on how to extend the SDK.
+Extensions to the SDK should follow the [SDK conventions](./docs/conventions.md).
+For maintaining an extension of the SDK please refer to the [lifecycle management](./docs/lifecycle_management.md).

+## PhpStorm Command Line Tools

+Please refer to the [phpstorm integration documentation](./docs/phpstorm_cli_integration.md) for further information on how to integrate the SDK to PhpStorm.

+## Running the SDK as a developer

+Running the SDK in a development or debug mode is documented at [development documentation](./docs/development.md)